Effects of monitoring on entanglement dynamics for $1+1$D $\mathbb Z_2$ lattice gauge theory: Post selected dynamics in gauge theory: Effect on entanglement

-Starting from the strongly coupled vacuum state, we measure the electric flux operators $\tau^Z_{j,j+1}$ acting on the link between sites $ j$ and $ j+1$.
+Starting from the strongly coupled vacuum state, we will study the post-selected filtering dynamics for electric flux operators $\tau^Z_{j,j+1}$ acting on the link between sites $ j$ and $ j+1$.
 As we will work in the no-click limit, the effective Hamiltonian, which will govern the time-evolution, is given by,

-where $\gamma$ is the measurement strength.
+where $\gamma$ is the filtering strength.
 We evolve the initial density matrix $\rho(0)$ according to the equation (\ref{denmat eqn}) and compute the EE.